JonathanESchmidt/JonathanESchmidt/README.md

 ### Hello there.
 I'm Jonathan

 ## A few things about me
-- Currently studying at Aalborg University, Denmark for my master's degree in [ROBOTICS][rob]
+- Currently working at Aalborg University, Denmark, in the [Visual Analysis and Perception Lab][VAP]
 - working with machine learning, computer vision, and mobile robots.
 <br />